 A fall tradition for many Kansas City families is our Day of the Dead (El Dia de los Muertos) celebration — a commemoration of the rich and beautiful Mexican culture, including an altar installation to tribute loved ones who have passed away, art activities, entertainment and Mexican food.

-Experience an innovative Día de los Muertos altar installation Nov 1 – Nov 15, 2021 created in collaboration with local artists, Mattie Rhodes Center, and community and school groups.
+At the Nelson-Atkins, experience an innovative Día de los Muertos altar installation Nov 1 – Nov 15, 2021 created in collaboration with local artists, Mattie Rhodes Center, and community and school groups.
 Enjoy virtual activities, performances and more at Nelson-Atkins@Home.